TPB Information Sheet TPB(I) 02/2011

 A particular (or specific) lien is the right to retain a particular piece of property until the obligation in respect of that property has been settled by the owner.

-In most cases, registered tax or BAS agents (registered agents) will be dealing with a particular (or specific) lien.
+In most cases, registered tax or BAS agents (collectively referred to as tax practitioners) will be dealing with a particular (or specific) lien.

 (b) General lien